Burraneer

 Burraneer shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 35.8% of residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region rate of 31.0%.
+The area's educational profile is notable regionally, with university qualification rates at 35.8% among residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 31.0%.
 Bachelor degrees are most prevalent at 25.7%, followed by postgraduate qualifications (6.7%) and graduate diplomas (3.4%).
-Vocational credentials are held by 32.5% of residents aged 15+, with advanced diplomas at 12.9% and certificates at 19.6%.
+Vocational credentials are held by 32.5% of residents aged 15+, with advanced diplomas comprising 12.9% and certificates 19.6%.

-Educational participation is high, with 30.0% of residents currently enrolled in formal education, including 9.3% in secondary education, 9.2% in primary education, and 5.5% pursuing tertiary education.
+Educational participation is high, with 30.0% of residents currently enrolled in formal education.
+This includes 9.3% in secondary education, 9.2% in primary education, and 5.5% pursuing tertiary education.

 Frequently Asked Questions - Education